 To retain our status as a public research university—and to remain in good standing with SACSCOC—UT Dallas must undergo a decennial reaffirmation of accreditation process, which typically takes 2-3 years to complete.
 This comprehensive review of all university operations ensures that UT Dallas adheres to the highest possible institutional standards.
 The QEP is an integral part of this process, a symbol of our ongoing commitment to upholding the principles and best practices established by SACSCOC.

-With a QEP focused on transfer student success—and with the inauguration of our new Office of Community College Relations—we are committed to developing stronger partnerships with two- and four-year institutions across North Texas and beyond and transforming UT Dallas into one of the state’s most transfer-friendly universities.
+With a QEP focused on transfer student success--and with the inauguration of our new Office of Community College Relations--we are committed to developing stronger partnerships with two- and four-year institutions across North Texas and beyond and transforming UT Dallas into one of the state’s most transfer-ready universities.

 New Transfer Student Success: Vision & Goals

-Situated in the Dallas-Fort Worth Metroplex—and in close proximity to two large community college systems (Collin College and the Dallas County Community College District)—our university has been a go-to destination for transfer students interested in a top-tier baccalaureate education.
+Situated in the Dallas-Fort Worth Metroplex—and in close proximity to two large community college systems (Collin College and Dallas College)—our university has been a go-to destination for transfer students interested in a top-tier baccalaureate education.

-Transfer students make up more than 38% of our current undergraduate population.
-Ranging in age from 17 to 68, they arrive at UT Dallas with diverse experiences and educational backgrounds.
-We have exemplary transfer student retention rates—according to the most recent data, approximately 80% of our students persist from year one to year two—but we know that students who transfer between institutions often face a variety of challenges as they acclimate to new academic and social environments.
-Although more than 60% of our transfer students are 22 years old and younger, thus similar in age to "traditional" first-time-in-college students, some of our students have reported that they’ve struggled to meet like-minded peers, establish a healthy school-work-life balance, or connect to our campus community.
+Transfer students make up more than 32% of our current undergraduate population.
+Ranging in age from 17 to 74, they arrive at UT Dallas with diverse experiences and educational backgrounds.
+We have exemplary transfer student retention rates--according to the most recent data, approximately 81% of our students persist from year one to year two--but we know that students who transfer between institutions often face a variety of challenges as they acclimate to new academic and social environments.
+Although 48% of our transfer students are 22 years old and younger, thus similar in age to “traditional” first-time-in-college students, some of our students have reported that they’ve struggled to meet like-minded peers, establish a healthy school-work-life balance, or connect to our campus community.

 New Transfer Student Success (NTSS) creates a framework for helping new transfer students overcome these challenges, feel a sense of belonging on campus, and develop the skills they’ll need to succeed at UT Dallas and in their chosen career paths.

 Developed with the most current student success research in mind—with a particular focus on sense of belonging and student engagement—NTSS aims to boost student learning outcomes, and thus both retention and graduation rates, by encouraging new transfer students to participate in what George Kuh, Vincent Tinto, and others refer to as “high-impact practices.”
-Of the many such practices in place at UT Dallas, NTSS is designed to enhance two in particular: peer mentoring and transfer student seminars.
+Of the many such practices in place at UT Dallas, NTSS is designed to enhance two in particular: peer mentoring and first-year experiences.

 We know that students face a variety of obstacles when they transfer from one institution to another.
 NTSS is an integral part of our ongoing institutional efforts to simplify the transfer process and improve transfer student success.